 If “pay for delete” isn’t an option or doesn’t work out, Veterans have other strategies for dealing with collections:

-- Debt Validation: As noted, if the collector cannot validate the debt, they must cease collection activities, and it should be removed from your credit report.
+- Debt Validation: If the collector cannot validate the debt, they must cease collection and remove it.

-- Dispute Inaccurate Information: If the debt information is incorrect on your credit report, dispute it directly with the credit bureaus.
-They are legally obligated to investigate and remove inaccurate data.
+- Dispute Inaccurate Information: If the debt information is incorrect, dispute it directly with the credit bureaus.

-- Wait it Out: If the debt is old and nearing the seven-year mark for falling off your credit report, it might be more strategic to let it age off naturally, especially if you have other positive credit history.
+- Wait it Out: If the debt is old and nearing the seven-year mark, letting it age off naturally might be strategic.

-- Credit Counseling: Non-profit credit counseling agencies, such as those affiliated with the National Foundation for Credit Counseling (NFCC), can provide objective advice and help Veterans develop a debt management plan.
+- Credit Counseling: Non-profit credit counseling agencies, like those with the National Foundation for Credit Counseling (NFCC), offer objective advice.

 Conclusion: Empowering Veterans in Debt Negotiation